 Differences in scores between students with both personal banking products and those with neither ranged from 27 points in the Czech Republic to 71 points in the Belgium-Flemish Community.
 In the United States, the difference was 51 points.
 Differences in scores between students with a bank account only and those with neither personal banking product ranged from 16 points in Italy to 63 points in the Belgium-Flemish Community.
 In the United States, the difference was 44 points.
 (As a reference, about 75 points is the difference between each successive proficiency level on the PISA financial literacy scale.)

 In Estonia, Italy, and Slovenia, 15-year-old students with both a bank account and a prepaid debit card scored higher than students with a bank account only.
-Italy was the only education system in which there were differences among students in all three categories, as was also the case at the OECD average.
+Italy was the only education system in which there were differences among students in all three categories, as was also the case for the OECD average.
 One exception to the general trends seen was Croatia, where students with both a bank account and a prepaid debit card were outscored by students with a bank account only.

 Differences in scores between students with both a bank account and a prepaid debit card and those with a bank account only ranged from 20 points in Italy to 48 points in Estonia.
 There was no difference between the scores of students in these two categories in the United States.